egonz/old_sql/README.md

 	# Old SQL Chart Design Example
 	#
-	# The key can either be pie or bar.
+	# The key for the YAML entry can either be pie or bar.
-	# Items should be numbered from 0 to n.
+	# 'title' is a label describing the data.
-	# The value of each item can be either a column name, or
+	# 'data' can be either a column name, or a formula.
-	# a formula.

 	pie:
+	  -
+	    title: Id
-  	  0: id + 10
+	    data: id
+	  -
+	    title: Id + 20
-	  1: id + 20
+	    data: id + 20
+	  -
+	    title: Id + 50
-	  2: id + 50
+	    data: id + 50
+	  -
+	    title: Id + 70
-	  3: id + 70
+	    data: id + 70
+	  -
+	    title: Id + 10
-	  4: id + 100
+	    data: id + 10

 Optionally create a processor under lib/old_sql_report_processor: